open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 ![Update from the nation](images/vi-update-publication.png "Dashboard in your localhost")

-- First, click the "Upgrade" button on Manager page and it take you to upgrade page.
-An update refers to a software update which improves the Planet.
-If you do not see "Upgrade" button then simply carry on.
+1. Click the "Upgrade" button on Manager page and it take you to upgrade page.
+An update refers to a software update which improves the Planet (Note: If you do not see "Upgrade" button then simply carry on).
+It will then ask you for verification.
-- Next, click on "Get Courses" or "Get Resources", under the Manager page.
-It will fetch Courses or Resources provided to community by nation.
+2. After the upgrade is complete, undergo `vagrant halt prod`, `vagrant up prod`, and log out and in again.
-- Last, repeat the process of sending an activities sync to the nation.
+3. Go back to the Manager page and click on "Get Courses".
+(Note: If you do not see "Get Courses" button then simply carry on to the next step)

 **NOTE**:
 • If there is an "internet connection" error when you click the "Upgrade" button, please repeat the step.